wimmar/blog/README.md

 # Dev sidetracks blog

-A [programming-related blog](https://wimmar.be/blog), statically generated using Gatsby.
+A [tech blog](https://wimmar.be/blog), statically generated using Gatsby.
 Blogposts are written using markdown.

 This blog is published as open-source, feel free to use it as you like.
 A MIT license file is included (referring Gatsby and the original template author)